 Many were scarred emotionally and physically from their time at war, and used alcohol as a coping mechanism.

-Low-paid laborers, who were able to get jobs, often had to go on strike to increase their wages.
+Low-paid laborers, who were able to get jobs, often went on strike to increase their wages.

 Also, frustration among some social groups saw a rise in violence against African Americans and migrants as people looked for scapegoats.